liufffan/docs/v2.2/build-a-python-app-with-cockroachdb-sqlalchemy.md

 ## Step 3.
 Run the Python code

-The following code uses the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/latest/) to map Python-specific objects to SQL operations.
-Specifically, `Base.metadata.create_all(engine)` creates an `accounts` table based on the Account class, `session.add_all([Account(),...
+The code below uses the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/latest/) to map Python objects and methods to SQL operations.
+Specifically, it:

-])` inserts rows into the table, and `session.query(Account)` selects from the table so that balances can be printed.
+1. Read in existing account IDs (if any) from the "bank" database.
+2. Create additional accounts with randomly generated IDs.
+Then, add a randomly generated amount of money to each new account.
+3. Choose two accounts at random from the list of accounts and take half of the money from the first and deposit it into the second.

+You can run this script as many times as you want; on each run, it will create some new accounts and shuffle some money around between accounts.
+(This is why Step 1 needs to check for existing account IDs to avoid collisions.)

+It does all of the above using the practices we recommend for using SQLAlchemy with the CockroachDB dialect, which are listed in the [Implementation considerations](#implementation-considerations) section below the code.

 {{site.data.alerts.callout_info}}
-The <a href="https://github.com/cockroachdb/cockroachdb-python">cockroachdb python package</a> installed earlier is triggered by the <code>cockroachdb://</code> prefix in the engine URL.
-Using <code>postgres://</code> to connect to your cluster will not work.
+Use the `cockroachdb://` prefix in the URL passed to [`sqlalchemy.create_engine()`](XXX) to cause the [`cockroachdb-python` dialect](https://github.com/cockroachdb/cockroachdb-python") to be used.
+Using the `postgres://` URL prefix to connect to your CockroachDB cluster will not work.
 {{site.data.alerts.end}}

+XXX: UPDATE CODE SAMPLES

 Copy the code or
 <a href="https://raw.githubusercontent.com/cockroachdb/docs/master/_includes/v2.2/app/insecure/sqlalchemy-basic-sample.py" download>download it directly</a>.